-The subsidy cost in China for each passenger-kilometre is just US \$0.087, much lower than the subsidy cost in Ireland, even though China has an enormous railway system with many railways that their necessity is open to doubt.
-The total annual rate of travel in China is 1,470.664 billion passenger-kilometers and the amount of subsidy in China is US \$128 billion, so Ireland with the free market economy pays 6 times more subsidy for its railways' system than China with the planned economy and after that gets a substandard railway system (Ma et al., 2021).
+The subsidy cost in China for each passenger-kilometer is just US \$0.087, much lower than the subsidy cost in Ireland, even though China has an enormous railway system with many railways that their necessity is open to doubt.
+The total annual rate of travel in China is 1,470.664 billion passenger-kilometers and the amount of subsidy in China is US \$128 billion, so in point of fact Ireland with the free market economy pays 6 times more subsidy for its railways system than China with the planned economy and after that gets a substandard railway system [28].

-Unfortunately, the economy of Madagascar does not completely implement a free market; however, there are several good moves towards a free market that the government of Madagascar takes (Razafindrakoto et al., 2020).
+Unfortunately, the economy of Madagascar does not completely implement a free market; however there are several good moves towards a free market that the government of Madagascar takes [29].
 More involvement in the transportation market will not be one of them, so instead of a substantial amount of subsidy to the unsuccessful railway system, an investment in the road network infrastructure can be more reasonable and acceptable.

-Another country with a substantial budget and a minor throughput of the railway system in Israel.
-Even though Israel is part of the Middle East, Israel is an island.
+Another country with a substantial budget and a minor throughput of the railway system is Israel.
+Even though Israel is part of the Middle East, Israel is in fact an island.
 Israel is surrounded by the Mediterranean Sea and Arab countries - Lebanon, Syria, Jordan and Egypt.
-Lebanon and Syria are enemy countries of Israel and from time to time there are even armed conflicts between countries (Kedar, 2008).
+Lebanon and Syria are enemy countries of Israel and from time to time there are even armed conflicts between countries [30].

 Jordan and Egypt are not formally considered as enemy countries of Israel, but the commute is sparse.
-Only in the Hajj which is an annual Islamic pilgrimage to Mecca in Saudi Arabia, there is some increase in the commute volume because Israeli Muslim residents are travelling from Israel to Saudi Arabia via Jordan and the border crossings between Israel and Jordan are getting busier.
+Only in the Hajj which is an annual Islamic pilgrimage to Mecca in Saudi Arabia, there is some increase in the commute volume because there are Israeli Muslim residents travel from Israel to Saudi Arabia via Jordan and the border crossings between Israel and Jordan are getting busier.
 At present, there is no train from Israel to any adjacent country.

-Regularly, Israel Railways runs at a considerable loss and the only way to keep Israel Railways alive is subsidizing the company by an immense ratio of 85% (Redler, 2015).
-The annual loss of Israel Railways is paid by The Israel Ministry of transportation and it is essentially 25% of the entire budget of The Israel Ministry of transportation (Israel Ministry of Transportation and Road Safety, 2018).
+On a regular basis, Israel Railways runs at a considerable loss and the only way to keep Israel Railways alive is subsidizing the company by an immense ratio of 85% [31].
+The annual loss of Israel Railways is paid by The Israel ministry of transportation and it is essentially 25% of the entire budget of The Israel ministry of transportation [32].

-Occasionally there are a small number of overloaded trains; however, most of Israel Railways routes are usually unfilled.
-Israel Railways railroad cars on average are just 30% occupied (Railways, 2018).

-Even with these generous subsidies along with the unfilled and roomy railroad cars, just 5% of the travels in Israel are carried out by Israel Railways (International Monetary Fund, 2021).
+Occasionally there are a small number of overloaded trains; however most of Israel Railways routes are usually unfilled.
+In fact Israel Railways railroad cars on average are just 30% occupied [33].
+Even with these generous subsidies along with the unfilled and roomy railroad cars, just 5% of the travels in Israel are carried out by Israel Railways [31].